 Ed.
 Jon Baxendale

-François Couperin was born 10 November 1668, and this 350th anniversary year is an apt moment for a new critical edition of his Pieces d’orgue.
-This collection of liturgical organ works dates from 1690, when he was 22.
+The Pieces d’orgue is a collection of liturgical organ works datings from 1690, when Couperin was just 22.
 It consists of two Mass settings, with examples of the organ pieces that would have been played during the Latin Mass, most of them to be played in alternatim with the choir.
 One setting is intended for use in parish churches (à l’usage ordinaire des Paroisses Pour les Fêtes Solemnelles), the second for convents or abbey churches (Convents de Religieux et Religieuses).
 The latter setting is less complex than the first, and was written for a smaller organ, an indication that musical standards would have been higher in the parish churches, with a professional organist, than in the convents where the organ was played by one of the inmates.

 One of the reasons this new critical edition is so important is that includes a serious look at the sources, a major issue with the Pieces d’orgue.
-The music was only ever published in manuscript, leading to several issues of authority and accuracy.
-There is only one surviving copy of the original, so secondary sources become important as a check against inaccuracies.
-There are four known sources and two that are lost.
+With only one surviving copy of the original, secondary sources become important as a check against inaccuracies.
+There are other four known sources and two that are lost.
 Included in the Notes is a useful flowchart showing the possible links between the various sources.
-At the back of the volume is a lengthy list of all the textural differences.
+At the back of the volume is a lengthy list of all the textural differences between the sources.